ScreepsPlus/site-hugo/content/events.md

 * tick start and official round start : [Fri, Feb 28 2020, 2100 UTC][SWC205START]

-* team round with TBD teams and 3 players per team at most
+* team round with 4 teams and 3 players per team at most

-* teams will be chosen by pre-selected captains
+* teams will be chosen by pre-selected captains (Robalian, Tigga, Saruss, Geir1983)

 * CPULimit = Math.min(20 + GCL * 10, 300); //MMO default

-* Starting GCL = TBD
+* Starting GCL = 0

-* Starting GPL = TBD
+* Starting GPL = 0

 * victory will be based on teams total room's with spawns rcl value across all team members

-* respawns will not be allowed after tick start
+* respawns will not be allowed during spawn in or after tick start

+* teams:
+    * 1) qnz, Robalian, Yoner
+    * 2) Sergey, Snowgoose, Tigga
+    * 3) QzarSTB, RayderBlitz, Saruss
+    * 4) Extreminador, Geir1983, Szpadel

 RESULTS: